openstack/placement/doc/source/install/verify.rst

    * Install the `osc-placement`_ plugin:

-     .. note:: This example uses `PyPI`_ and `pip`_ but if you are using distribution packages you can install the package from their repository.
+     .. note:: This example uses `PyPI`_ and :ref:`about-pip` but if you are using distribution packages you can install the package from their repository.

      .. code-block:: console